metacpan/metacpan-puppet/documentation/INSTALL_FINALIZING.md

 correctly.
 The very first time it will take quite a while to run (it has a lot to do!)

-Users have ~/.metacpanrc which they may want to 'source' in their .bash_profile

 # Copy credentials (including http certificates for the live servers)
     Copy /home/metacpan/credentials directory from existing machine